opendatasoft/ods-documentation-explore-api/source/includes/odata/odata_basics.md

 }
 ```

-To access a specific record, its record id surrounded by parenthesis, can be appended to the dataset address.
+To access a specific record, append its record id surrounded by parentheses to the dataset address.

 ## Projection

-> Get all records that contain "Turin" in any of their fields and select only their `name`and `population` properties using projection
+> Get all records that contain "Turin" in any of their fields and select only their `name` and `population` properties using projection

 ```text
 GET https://documentation-resources.opendatasoft.com/api/odata/doc-geonames-cities-5000?$search=Turin&$select=name, population